umbraco/UmbracoExamine.PDF/README.md

 ## License

 The source code for UmbracoExamine.PDF is licensed under the MIT license.
 The license to use iTextSharp is licensed under the AGPL license.
-See their license information for more details: https://github.com/itext/itextsharp/blob/master/LICENSE.md
+See their license information for full details: https://github.com/itext/itextsharp/blob/master/LICENSE.md

 According to iText if you use this software in a closed source scenario, you will need to procure a commercial license of iText: